-Events in Iraq and Afghanistan confirm Franklin’s insight.
+Events in Afghanistan and Iraq confirm Franklin’s insight.

-Once the U.S. military entered the Middle East, I felt certain immigration outcomes seemed inevitable.
+Once the U.S. military entered the Middle East, I knew certain immigration outcomes seemed inevitable.

 I was not surprised when many decent Americans supported the idea that we needed to participate in rebuilding what we had destroyed.
 Nor was I stunned by the announcement of special immigrant visa programs for Iraqi and Afghan translators.

-From the beginning, as a San Bernardino immigration lawyer, I sensed the programs were fraught with potential trouble spots.
+Yet, from the beginning, having watched the creation, implementation, success, and failure of numerous permanent residence endeavors as a San Bernardino immigration lawyer, I sensed the SIV programs were fraught with potential trouble spots.

-There are three different programs for Iraqi and Afghan citizens who worked with the U.S. Armed Forces or Department of State in their home countries.
-Under these programs, they’re eligible to seek Special Immigrant Visas (SIV), which allow them to earn lawful permanent residence status.
+There have been three different programs for Iraqi and Afghan citizens who worked with the U.S. Armed Forces or Department of State in their home countries.
+The goal was to provide them a path to permanent residence in the United States with their families.

 Iraqi And Afghan Interpreters

-The first program for Iraqi and Afghan interpreters was created in 2006 as part of the National Defense Authorization Act (NDAA 2006).
+The first program for Iraqi and Afghan interpreters was created in 2006 as part of the National Defense Authorization Act.
 It set a cap of 50 visas per year and was limited to translators who had worked directly with the U.S. military.
 In 2007 and 2008 the cap was raised to 500, but in 2009 it was scaled back to 50 visas per year.